jbenedito99/Zipcode-Time-Series-Modeling/README.md

 * <b>89102</b>: 5-year ROI (2018-2023) of <b>about 109%</b>
 * <b>89142</b>: 5-year ROI (2018-2023) of <b>about 95%</b>

-Their locations on a map of Clark County are shown in the image below:
 ![image](https://github.com/jbenedito99/Zipcode-Time-Series-Modeling/assets/125815448/3879c98a-8dc3-47b8-b7d9-f6cf4a9278e2)

 # Sources and References